Results soothe nerves over scandal-hit Facebook

 Shares of Facebook Inc rose as much as 7 percent in premarket trading on Thursday after another blockbuster set of quarterly results calmed stock investors' nerves about the fallout of the Cambridge Analytica privacy scandal.

-REUTERS: Shares of Facebook Inc rose as much as 7 percent in premarket trading on Thursday after another blockbuster set of quarterly results calmed stock investors' nerves about the fallout of the Cambridge Analytica privacy scandal.
+REUTERS: Shares of Facebook Inc rose as much as 8.5 percent on Thursday morning after another blockbuster set of quarterly results calmed stock investors' nerves about the fallout of the Cambridge Analytica privacy scandal.

 Before the results on Wednesday evening, the row over the improper sharing of data had knocked 13 percent, or more than US$70 billion, off the market value of the world's biggest social network.